handcraftsman/GeneticAlgorithms.Part2/README.md

 This is the C# source code for [part 1 of my series on genetic algorithms][part1].

-In this part we build a genetic solver that can reproduce a string, e.g. "Hello world!", without direct access to the the string.
+In this part we build a genetic solver that can reproduce a string, e.g. "Hello world!", without direct access to the string.
 It does this by calling a fitness function with a guess.
 The fitness function returns an integer value representing how many of the characters in the string are correct, but not which ones - somewhat like the game Hang Man.

 Sample run: